The Ex-PM

 The Ex-PM is an Australian television comedy series.

 The six-part series first aired on the ABC on Wednesday 14 October 2015.
 It was written by and stars Shaun Micallef with director Sian Davies and producer Nick Murray for Cordell Jigsaw Zapruder.
-The series focuses on Andrew Dugdale (Micallef), a fictional former Prime Minister of Australia, who struggles to adjust to private life.
+The series focuses on Andrew Dugdale (Micallef), a fictional former Prime Minister of Australia, who struggles to adjust to private life, filmed in the Banyule Homestead.

 Season two of the show premiered on 26 October 2017.

 Synopsis

 Season 1

-Former prime minister Andrew Dugdale (Shaun Micallef) owes his publishers an advance, and is assigned a ghostwriter to help him get his memoirs done.
+Former prime minister Andrew Dugdale (Micallef) owes his publishers an advance, and is assigned a ghostwriter to help him write his memoirs.

 Season 2

-Dugdale stands for election in a marginal rural seat at his party's request.
+At his party's request, Dugdale stands for election in a marginal rural seat.
 Moving into the town's sewage farm, he campaigns on local issues in a race beset by corruption.
-A mysterious benefactor donates one million dollars to his campaign.
+A mysterious benefactor donates AUD1 million to his campaign.